-B.A. in Global Public Health and Sociology
+B.A. in Global Public Health and Sociology, New York University

 Taylor Reed was born in New York but raised in Dallas, Texas which gave her mixed perspective as to both the social and political aspect of how one’s race impacted their life experiences.
 She earned her Bachelor of Arts degree in Global Public Health and Sociology with a minor in Chemistry from New York University.
 As a Black first-generation American woman, Taylor learned the many ways in which systems operate against the success of not only women, but specifically Black women.
 Prior to attending UCLA, she worked on projects that examined violence throughout major cities in the United States and the impact of incarceration and community violence on Black individuals.

 Presently, Taylor engages in research with UCLA’s BRITE Center conducting research and preparing manuscripts for publication centered around incarceration and life hardships of Black men, as well as NYU’s Silver School of Social Work where she is analyzing the conceptualization of trauma among racial minority youth exposed to community violence.
 She concurrently holds the role of co-principal investigator for a research project supported by UCLA’s Initiative to Study Hate.
 This project involves a comprehensive analysis of the experiences of Black and Latinx youth organizers within gun violence prevention organizations.